renixyyj/SIDES-Coding-Club/README.md

 > > - [x] Create SSH Keys (run `ssh-keygen` on the command line)
 > > - [x] Create GitHub Account (if your reading this, you are done!)
 > > - [x] Clone SIDES-Coding-Club (see below)
-> > - [x] **Bonus** Install Visual Studio Code and the GitGraph extension <https://code.visualstudio.com>
+> > - [x] **Bonus** Install Visual Studio Code and the `Git Graph` extension <https://code.visualstudio.com>
 >
 > For cloning the repository I recommend everyone use the SSH option.
 This allows easy syncronization between your local copies of the projects and the online GitHub copy.
 From your private fork page, ie github.com/your_name/SIDES-Coding-Club click on the `<> Code` tab and then use the `Code` drop down button like the screenshot below.
 Select SSH and copy the link.
 Then on your command line (terminal, git-bash, etc) cd to your code folder (`cd code`) and run `git clone git@github.com:your_name/SIDES-Coding-Club.git`.
-You can optionally jump right into VSCode by running `code .` (yes that's a dot - it means "this folder") otherwise open VSCode from the your desktop, select `open folder` and point it to you newly created `SIDES-Coding-Club` folder.
+Windows and Linux users; you can optionally jump right into VSCode by running `code .` (yes that's a dot - it means "this folder").
+Mac users open VSCode from the your desktop, select `open folder` and point it to you newly created `SIDES-Coding-Club` folder.
 >
 > *note: the screenshot of the terminal below uses the renixyyj/... repo.
 You need to change that to your private fork so that you can contribute your work back to the group*
 >